demirelo/ftoken-lst-sims/Structural_Solvency_and_Risk_Topology.md

 This Gaussian treatment still understates extreme tail risk because $\Delta e$ is not truly Gaussian, but it is useful for framing.

-### 5.2 fTOKEN Structural VaR (Floor-Denominated)
+### 5.2 fToken Structural VaR (Floor-Denominated)

-In an fTOKEN market, the floor is not a policy parameter but a **programmatic computation** from onchain state:
+In an fToken market, the floor is not a policy parameter but a **programmatic computation** from onchain state:

 $$P_f = \left\lfloor \frac{L_f - D}{S_0} \right\rfloor_{\text{tick}}$$